-It was, in general, the easiest platform to work with—no external tools required, loading/queries and monitoring can be done via a web-based UI.
+It was, in general, the easiest data warehouse platform to work with—no external tools required, loading/queries and monitoring can be done via a web-based UI.

-Although we were unable to test with the largest dataset due to memory constraints, our results show clear benefits vs. the competition on a price for performance basis if you primarily process extremely complex or compute intensive queries.
+Although we were unable to test with the largest dataset due to memory constraints, our results show clear benefits vs. the competition on a performance-per-dollar basis if you primarily process extremely complex or compute intensive queries.

 This was expected, as it’s unable to leverage MPP scale of other platforms.

 As previously stated, this was not an opinions-based result, but rather based on testing with parameters around cost of performance.
 By focusing on a single metric, we were able to uncover interesting results.
 In future work, we hope to expand on these results to include larger datasets, as well as a wider array of query types—most notably JOIN performance.
 For this first pass, we focused on a fully flattened, denormalized dataset, as it has become our target model for use with RAP.